Creative Support: History

 A head office was opened in Manchester city centre in 1996 and moved to Stockport in 2017.
 The organisation has since expanded both geographically and in the scope of its services.
 It merged with the charity SPACE, based in Preston, Lancashire, who provided sensory experiences for children and adults with a range of needs in 2013.
 In February 2014 it acquired Delos Community Limited which provided services to people with a learning disability and other needs in Northamptonshire.

+The organisation regularly participates in the Manchester Pride march.

 Services

-In 2020 it was supporting about 7000 people across England with learning disability, autism and mental health needs and people with a physical disability and older people with care and support needs, including people living with dementia. and an additional 1400 tenants in supported housing, and had more than 5000 staff.
+In 2021 it provided support to about 8000 people across England with learning disabilities, autism, mental health needs, physical disabilities and older people, including people living with dementia; and employs approximately 6600 staff.
+It provides care to individuals in 95 separate CQC registered services, most of which have been rated "Good".
+In 2020, it had an additional 1400 tenants in supported housing.